pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## on the road to health
+* He's been sick for awhile but now he's on the road to health.

+# enjoy the simple life
+ * You've enjoyed the simple life, doing your own thing and not worrying about anyone.

 ## Money laundering
 * There is no evidence of money laundering.
 * He was also held on suspicion of money laundering.
+* He is a moneylender and has been caught stealing from his victims.
 * There are also acute concerns over money laundering.
 * In the end, the jury convicted them of money laundering.